This site contains affiliate links for which I may be compensated.

 The EOS-M was Canon’s first crack at making a mirrorless camera – an interchangeable lens camera (like an SLR) without a mirror.
 Camera review blogger Ken Rockwell described it as “the world’s first serious mirrorless camera” when it was introduced in 2012 because of its image quality.
 But it was widely criticised as being overpriced and having very slow autofocus, which is why Canon discontinued it.
-(Its replacement – the EOS M3 – is over twice the price.)

 With an EF to EF-M adapter (£90 from Canon, imitations available for as little as £20) you can fit any current Canon lens, and you can also buy £20-£30 adaptors to fit other makers’ prime lenses.
 Canon also make their own, tiny 22mm f2 ‘pancake’ medium wide angle lens for the M series, and there are also 11-22 ultrawide, 55-200 telephoto, and 15-45 ‘standard zoom’ options.